 - The FdSc is a recognised and professionally respected qualification that will enhance your career across the sector, as well as a gateway to further study

-- Flexibility: successful completion can lead to entry on to Year 2 of our Nursing degree, and Year 3 of our Health & Applied Social Sciences or Health Studies degrees
+- Flexibility: successful completion can lead to entry on to Year 2 of our Nursing degree, and Year 3 of our Health & Applied Social Sciences

 - Excellent industry links including the NHS, Mind and Headway, where our students have enjoyed award-winning placements